event-engine/docs/docs/tutorial/bonus_III.md

             return new FunctionalFlavour(
                 new AppMessagePort()
                 /*
-                 * Additionally, inject a custom Prooph\EventEngine\Data\DataConverter
+                 * Additionally, inject a custom EventEngine\Data\DataConverter
                  * if aggregate state does not implement ImmutableRecord!
                  */
             );